 - Generously apply sunscreen with SPF30 or more to all areas of skin exposed to the sun.
 A waterproof sunscreen is better, even if you are not swimming, as it protects you better if you sweat

-- Apply the sunscreen 20-30 minutes before going outside, and at least every 2 hours.
+- Apply the sunscreen 20-30 minutes before going outside, and at least every two hours.
 If you swim or sweat a lot, use it more often.
 Remember using a towel or lying back on a fabric sunbed can rub the sunscreen off

-- Check the expiry date of your sunscreen, as out of date sunscreen will not be as effective and you risk burning
+- Check the expiry date of your sunscreen, as out-of-date sunscreen will not be as effective and you risk burning

 Keeping cool in the shade is a good way of protecting yourself from the sun, especially if you are very fair skinned.
-Just ten minutes of strong sunshine is all it takes to burn pale skin.
+Just 10 minutes of strong sunshine is all it takes to burn pale skin.
 Find some shade whenever possible, but especially in the middle of the day, between 11am and 3pm, when the sun is at its strongest.